poojasree06/SE_Tool/README.md

 * Results displayed in the form of tables and real world equivalents.
 * Real world equivalents include average miles travelled and average TV watch time.

+**Note**
+* The "query document" or "query object" should be written in JSON format.
+* Implemented a portion of the query execution operations that are available in MongoDB.
+This subset includes the most commonly used operations.
+See mongo_operation.txt in docs folder.

 **Technologies:**
 * Editor: vscode
 * Language: python
 * WebApp: Flask

 **Instructions To Run:**
 1) Clone repo
 2) Run "setup.py" file to install necessary dependencies.